mdlab-um/camk2_linkers/README.md

 1_tructure models/

-&nbsp&nbsp&nbsp  initial structural models derived from Modeller<br>
+&nbsp;&nbsp;&nbsp;  initial structural models derived from Modeller<br>
-&nbsp&nbsp&nbsp  the last snapshots of MD simulations at 400 K.
+&nbsp;&nbsp;&nbsp; the last snapshots of MD simulations at 400 K.

 2_simulation_scripts/

-&nbsp&nbsp&nbsp  All steps including loop modeling, simulation and analysis scripts.
+&nbsp;&nbsp;&nbsp;  All steps including loop modeling, simulation and analysis scripts.

 3_trajectory_movies/

-&nbsp&nbsp&nbsp  movies from representative trajectories of each construct.
+&nbsp;&nbsp;&nbsp;  movies from representative trajectories of each construct.

 See README within each directory for additional information.